houstonhaynes/AD4SDocs/05 FSharp Antifragile By Design.md

     loop initialComponents
 ```

-This approach enables F# code to run in environments previously exclusive to languages like C, while maintaining much stronger safety guarantees and fault tolerance.
+This approach enables F# code to run with extreme efficiency in environments previously exclusive to languages like C, while maintaining much stronger safety guarantees and fault tolerance.

 ### BAREWire: Advanced Type-Safe Communication Protocol

-A critical component of this system is BAREWire, a patent-pending implementation of the BARE protocol that includes zero-copy memory management as well as fully type-safe inter-process and network communications:
+A critical component of this system is BAREWire, SpeakEZ's (the primary architects of the Fidelity Framework) patent-pending implementation of the BARE protocol that includes zero-copy memory management as well as fully type-safe inter-process and network communications:

 ```fsharp
 // Define memory layout matching hardware requirements